vladak/workmon/README.md

 # workmon

 In the beginning of the [pandemic](https://en.wikipedia.org/wiki/COVID-19), the company offices went closed rather quickly and I found myself working with my laptop placed on a piano.
 The initial shock held for a long time, I spent couple of months working like that.
-This was not good for my posture (mentail and physical) at all.
+This was not good for my posture (mental and physical) at all.

 Later on, I built a very nice setup around [motorized standing desk](https://www.fully.com/standing-desks.html) with all the bells and whistles (quite meticulous cable management, custom oak wooden top, BenQ LED light placed on external display, IKEA pegboard next to the table to hold the essentials (like noise cancelling headphones), [Varmilo keyboard](https://en.varmilo.com/), [Grovemade desk pad](https://grovemade.com/product/matte-desk-pad/?initial=533), WiFi extender AP mounted underneath the desk, professionally framed pictures/drawings on the wall, etc.